Rapid Action Battalion: Criticisms

-Murders

-Sixteen RAB-11 officials (sacked afterwards) including Lt Col (sacked) Tareque Sayeed, Major (sacked) Arif Hossain, and Lt Commander (sacked) Masud Rana were given the death penalty for abduction, murder, concealing the bodies, conspiracy and destroying evidence in the Narayanganj Seven Murder case.
-Another nine RAB-11 officials were awarded jail terms of 7 to 17 years in the same case.

 Extrajudicial killings

 According to Human Rights Watch, members of Rapid Action Battalion have shot and killed women and children during public protests.
 Rights group describe it as a "death squad."

 In 2017, a reporter from Swedish Radio recorded a high-ranking RAB officer explaining how the RAB selects people to kill, and how it kills people.
 They kill people who they suspect of serious crimes but consider too difficult to convict in a trial or impossible to rehabilitate.
-He said, "If you find him - shoot and kill him, wherever he is.
+He said, "If you find him – shoot and kill him, wherever he is.
 And then plant a weapon beside him."
 This officer says that people disappear this way every day, and that innocent people can disappear.

-US Senators seeking sanction
+Call for sanctions

 On 27 October 2020, The United States Senate Foreign Relations Committee wrote a letter to the United States Secretary of State and United States Secretary of the Treasury, urging them to impose sanctions on senior officials of the Rapid Action Battalion for human rights violations.

 Framing incidents

-Limon Hossain, a college student at Jamaddarhat at Rajapur Upazila in Jhalakati, was shot at by RAB personnel near his house on 23 March 2011, triggering a local and international outcry.
+Limon Hossain, a college student at Jamaddarhat at Rajapur Upazila in Jhalokati, was shot by RAB personnel near his house on 23 March 2011, triggering a local and international outcry.
 His left leg had to be amputated as a result.
 The battalion filed two cases that day with the Rajapur police implicating Limon in an arms case and accusing him of obstructing police duties.
 The government finally decided to withdraw the cases against Limon on 9 July 2013, citing his need to return to a "healthy and normal life".

-Rapid Action Battalion is accused of framing a Bangladeshi expatriate named Shamim Sikder on false charges of drug and forged currency and torturing him in custody.
+Rapid Action Battalion is accused of framing a Bangladeshi expatriate named Shamim Sikder on false charges of illegal drug-related crimes and forged currency and he was tortured in custody.